-If the vehicle is at a standstill

-The activated position provisionally changes to the previous position.

-For intermittent wipers

-Intervals between wipes depend on the vehicle's speed.
+If the vehicle is at a standstill ally changes to the previous position.
+For intermittent wipers Intervals between wipes dependent the vehicle's speed.
 The higher the vehicle speed the shorter the intervals.

 The wiper will try to wipe away any obstacles that are on the windscreen.
 The wiper will stop moving if the obstacle blocks its path.
 Remove the obstacle and switch the wiper back on again.